Arts Strengthening Program

 Up to $50,000

-FPCC’s Arts Strengthening Program supports B.C.
-First Nations arts revitalization opportunities for one-on-one arts mentorships or arts group knowledge transfer.
-Projects in this program focus on the transfer of essential artistic and cultural knowledge to new generations of First Nations artists to support the strengthening and continuation of significant cultural practices.
+The Arts Strengthening Program supports arts revitalization opportunities for B.C.
+First Nations creatives to pursue either a one-on-one arts mentorships or arts group knowledge transfer.
+Projects in this program focus on the transfer of essential artistic and cultural knowledge to new generations of B.C First Nations artists to support the strengthening and continuation of significant cultural practices.

 FPCC strongly encourages collaboration.
 If applying as an organization for group knowledge transfer, only one program per Band Office, Tribal Council or Society/Organization will be eligible for funding.